stefanofa/awesome/TOPICS.md

 ## electron

-*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - Recordly is a powerful open-source screen recorder and editor for professional product videos, demos, and tutorials.
-Adds auto-zooms, webcam overlays, cursor animations and more to your recordings.
+*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - Recordly is an open‑source screen recorder for MacOS/Windows/Linux with auto-zoom, motion blur animated cursors, webcam overlays, auto-captions and more.
+Used to create product demos, guided walkthroughs and more.

 *   [siddharthvaddem/openscreen](https://github.com/siddharthvaddem/openscreen) - Create stunning demos for free.
 Open-source, no subscriptions, no watermarks, and free for commercial use.
 An alternative to Screen Studio.